TheBlackParrot-Streaming-Overlays/.github/profile/README.md

 ----

-All code under this repository is licensed under the GNU Affero General Public License.
+All code under this GitHub organization is licensed under the GNU Affero General Public License.
 See the [.github](https://github.com/TheBlackParrot-Streaming-Overlays/.github/tree/main) repository for more information.